 Middle Eastern Lentil Soup | Vegan And Gluten Free

-Hearty and delicious Middle Eastern Lentil soup is the perfect vegan and gluten free soup for the cold nights.
-The Instant pot lentil soup is so easy to make and is literally a dump and go recipe.
+Hearty and delicious Middle Eastern Lentil soup is the perfect vegan and gluten-free soup for cold nights.
+The Instant Pot lentil soup is so easy to make and is literally a dump-and-go recipe.

 lentil soup with salad in the background